 As Michael Geyer and Charles Bright have recently pointed out, "we arrive at the end of the 20th century in a global age, losing our capacity for narrating our histories in conventional ways, outward from re gion, but gaining the ability to think world history pragmatically and realistically, at the interstices of integrating circuits of globalizing networks of power and proliferating sites of localizing politics."
 Clearly, the boundaries are shifting and Europe is no longer the eastern frontier of what we used to call Western civilization.
 It is no longer our window on the world or our mirror of ourselves.
 As America's orientation shifts from west to east, from north to south, Europe can no longer serve as America's intermediary to world history.
 However, this is not a time for disengagement from European history, but rather the moment to find ways to reintegrate it within a new global history whose temporal and spatial boundaries are just becoming visible.
 The future of European history is now inseparable from the future of historical studies more generally.
 It is time to abandon the practices of enclosure that define history as a series of separate "fields," jealously guarded by overspecialized proprietors.
 Only when we accept our responsibility for our common history will we be prepared to take on the awesome tasks that a global age has assigned us.

-John Gillis is professor of history at Rutgers University.
+—John Gillis is professor of history at Rutgers University.
 His interests have ranged widely since he took his doctoral degree at Stanford University.
 His most recent book, A World of Their Own Making: Myth, Ritual, and the Quest for Family Values, will be published by Basic Books this summer.
-He can be reached via e-mail at email@example.com.

 1. This report could not have been written without the generosity of William Bouwsma, Susanna Barrows, Thomas Metcalf, Reginald Zelnik, Martin Jay, James Sheehan, Thomas Laqueur, Bonnie Smith, Harvey Kaye, Lawrence Stone, Carl Schorske, Jay Winter, Robert Darnton, Margaret Jacob, Arno Mayer, Joan Scott, Lynn Hunt, Jerrold Seigel, Leonardo Paggi, Philip Nord, Kent Worcester, Louise Tilly, Jim Cronin, Charles Maier, Yani Sinanoglou, Michael Geyer, and Victoria de Grazia.
 I am only sorry that I cannot acknowledge each for his or her contribution to what is really a collective effort.